The 2014 WHO classification is one of the classification systems for endometrial stromal tumors (EST).

-ALL is the commonest form of childhood leukemia, accounting for ~80% of pediatric leukemia cases 1.
-In adults, ALL corresponds to ~20%...
+Acute lymphoblastic leukemia is the commonest form of childhood leukemia, accounting for ~80% of pediatric leukemia cases 1.
+In adults...

 Acute myeloid leukemia (AML), also referred to as acute myelogenous leukemia, is a hematological malignancy characterized by the abnormal clonal proliferation of immature myeloid precursors (myeloblasts) or poorly differentiated cells of the hematopoietic system.
 It primary infiltrates the bone ...

 Adenocarcinoma in situ, minimally invasive adenocarcinoma and invasive adenocarcinoma of the lung are relatively new classification entities which replace the now-defunct term bronchoalveolar carcinoma (BAC).

 In 2011 the International Association for the Study of Lung Cancer (IASLC) and several...

 Adenocarcinomas in situ (AIS) of the lung refer to a relatively new entity for a pre-invasive lesion in the lung.
 This entity partly replaces the noninvasive end of the previous term bronchoalveolar carcinoma.
 Adenocarcinoma in situ is defined as a localized adenocarcinoma of <3 cm that exhibits...

 Adenocarcinoma of the lacrimal glands is rare, with few cases reported in the literature since it was first described in 1996 1.
 Primary adenocarcinoma of the lacrimal gland is extremely rare; only 9 cases have been reported in the literature 1,2.
 It can be classified into high- and low-grade ma...